-Back labor is usually due to Baby’s head pressing against your lower back, especially if Baby is facing your abdomen.
-The ideal position is Baby facing your posterior.
-When Baby faces your abdomen, the back of her head presses up against your lower back (as in the photo below) – hence the pain.
+Back labor is usually due to the baby’s head pressing against your lower back, especially if your baby is facing your abdomen.
+The ideal position is having the baby facing your posterior.
+When the baby faces your abdomen, the back of her head presses up against your lower back (as in the photo below) – hence the pain.

 The baby’s position is only one cause of back labor.
 According to AmericanPregnancy.org:

 “Some research has shown that a woman who experiences back pain during her menstrual cycle may be more likely to experience back labor regardless of the baby’s position.”

 During labor, you may experience cramping or soreness in your lower back.
 Severe discomfort in between contractions that gets much worse during contractions is a sure sign of back labor.